PhysDepth: Plug-and-Play Physical Refinement for Monocular Depth Estimation in Challenging Environments: Ablation Study

+Table \ref{tab:OxforRobot-Night abl} presents our core Ablation Study on the RobotCar-Night dataset.
+We tested four different base architectures: convNeXt-T, MiDaS, ViT-B/16, and ViT-B/32.
+A clear and consistent trend emerged across all backbones: the baseline models (e.g., ViT-B/16 baseline at 0.678 Abs Rel) performed poorly; adding only the PPM module provided a significant boost (e.g., ViT-B/16+PPM at 0.318 Abs Rel); and finally, adding both the PPM+RCA loss yielded the full, substantial performance gain (e.g., ViT-B/16+PPM+RCA at 0.117 Abs Rel).
+This strongly demonstrates that both modules are essential and effective, with the ViT-B/32+PPM+RCA combination achieving the overall best results across all metrics (0.114 Abs Rel, 3.522 RMSE, and 0.863 $\delta < 1.25$).

-In Table \ref{tab:abl_channel}, our model is trained on channel-specific images from the RobotCar-Night dataset and KITTI dataset.
+In Table \ref{tab:abl_channel}, our model is trained on channel-specific images from the RobotCar-Night dataset.
 Those channels are: red channel(R), blue channel(B), green channel(G), and three-channels (RGB).
-As shown in Table \ref{tab:abl_channel}, the LAA-Net+R only uses the red channel, which outperforms all other channel/channel-combinations, validating the foundations of our model design: 1) \textit{using red channel images as input}; 2) \textit{adopting physical-prior-knowledge to enhance the accuracy and robustness of MDE}.
+As shown in Table \ref{tab:abl_channel}, the PhysDepth+R only uses the red channel, which outperforms all other channel/channel-combinations, validating the foundations of our model design: 1) \textit{using red channel images as input}; 2) \textit{adopting physical-prior-knowledge to enhance the accuracy and robustness of MDE}.

 Particularly, the findings in Table \ref{tab:abl_channel} and in Table \ref{tab:abl_channel_RobotCar_Night_baseline} are consistent.
 We can observe that using single-channel image settings (R, G, or B) performs better than using two-channel image (R+G, R+B, or G+B).
 While using two-channel image settings outperforms using three-channel (RGB) images.
-This can be attributed to the fact that: \textit{combining multiple channels could introduce noise, especially in low-light conditions} (e.g., Green and Blue channels could lose texture information due to Rayleigh scattering theory).
-That is, the additional channels (Green and Blue), instead of contributing significantly useful texture information, could "noise" the primary channel (Red) and confuse depth estimation models, leading to compromised MDE results.
+This can be attributed to the fact that: \textit{combining multiple channels could introduce noise, especially in low-light conditions} (e.g., Green and Blue channels tend to lose more texture information due to Rayleigh Scattering theory).
+That is, the additional channels (Green and Blue), instead of contributing significantly useful image information, could "noise" the primary channel (Red) and confuse depth estimation models, leading to compromised MDE results.
 Additionally, the red channel performs best among all single-channel settings, followed by the green channel; the blue channel performs the worst.
-The results yield with Rayleigh scattering theory (Equation \ref{eq:Rayleigh scattering}) that $Scattering_{red} < Scattering_{green} < Scattering_{blue}$.
+The results yield with Rayleigh scattering theory (Equation \ref{eq:Rayleigh scattering}) that $I_\text{red} < I_\text{green} < I_\text{blue}$, which $ I $ represents intensity of scattering.

-We also test LAA-Net with multiple views (3, and 5 views) as input.
-However, the results exhibit negligible improvements, aligning with the conclusions of Ummenhofer et al. \cite{ummenhofer2017demon} and Zhou et al. \cite{zhou2017unsupervised}.